EnterpriseDB/hdfs_fdw/README.md

                            log_remote_sql 'true');
  14. Create user mapping
  15. Create foreign tables.
- 16. Run the queries using command similar to:
-    ./edb-psql -U enterprisedb tpch --file=/tmp/q/q01.sql
+ 16. Run the queries using command similar to: <br/>`./edb-psql -U enterprisedb tpch --file=/tmp/q/q01.sql --output=/tmp/qr/q01.out`<br/>Results of running the test are as follows:
-                                    --output=/tmp/qr/q01.out

-    Results of running the test are as follows:

     First column contains TPC-H query number.
     Second column contains time taken by the query when run by creating all tables on EDBAS.
     Third column contains the time taken by the query when run by shifting orders and lineitem table to hive and queried through the FDW foreign tables.

     +---------+--------------+-----------------+
     | Query   | EDBAS        | HDFS_FDW & Hive |